samwhelp/brgvos-void/README.md

 |:------------------------------------------------------:|:------------------------------------------------------:|
 |![BRGV-OS 1](./screenshots/screenshot_2.png "BRGV-OS 1")|![BRGV-OS 2](./screenshots/screenshot_3.png "BRGV-OS 2")|

-**BRGV-OS** have now 10 themes, 2 for users what prefers Windows style and 8 for the users what prefers Mac style, look at next movie:
+**BRGV-OS** have now 10 themes, 2 for users what prefers classical style and 8 for the users what prefers Unix&#174; style, look at next movie:

 [<img src="https://img.youtube.com/vi/EDnMTKS-B8k/maxresdefault.jpg" width="960" height="510"/>](https://www.youtube.com/embed/EDnMTKS-B8k?autoplay=1&mute=1)

 For theme management I wrote the following extensions, scripts and menus:

-* [Accent gtk theme](https://extensions.gnome.org/extension/8497/accent-gtk-theme/), it is a Gnome extension that changes the gtk app theme, based on the accent color chosen by the user in Gnome Settings, Appearance screen and by preferred color schema Light or Dark, source code [here](https://github.com/florintanasa/accent-gtk-theme);
+* [Accent gtk theme](https://extensions.gnome.org/extension/8497/accent-gtk-theme/), it is a `Gnome™` extension that changes the gtk app theme, based on the accent color chosen by the user in `Gnome Settings`, `Appearance screen` and by preferred `color schema`, `Light` or `Dark`, source code [here](https://github.com/florintanasa/accent-gtk-theme);
-* [Accent icons theme](https://extensions.gnome.org/extension/8499/accent-icons-theme/), it is a Gnome extension that changes the icons themes, based on the accent color chosen by the user in Gnome Settings (gnome-control-center), Appearance screen and by preferred color schema Light or Dark, source code [here](https://github.com/florintanasa/accent-icons-theme);
+* [Accent icons theme](https://extensions.gnome.org/extension/8499/accent-icons-theme/), it is a `Gnome™` extension that changes the icons themes, based on the `accent color` chosen by the user in `Gnome Settings` (gnome-control-center), `Appearance` screen and by preferred `color schema`, `Light` or `Dark`, source code [here](https://github.com/florintanasa/accent-icons-theme);
-* [Accent user theme](https://extensions.gnome.org/extension/8498/accent-user-theme/), it is a Gnome extension that changes the user's theme based on the accent color chosen by the user in Gnome Settings, Appearance screen and by preferred color schema Light or Dark, source code [here](https://github.com/florintanasa/accent-user-theme);
+* [Accent user theme](https://extensions.gnome.org/extension/8498/accent-user-theme/), it is a `Gnome™` extension that changes the user's theme based on the accent color chosen by the user in `Gnome Settings`, `Appearance` screen and by preferred `color schema`, `Light` or `Dark`, source code [here](https://github.com/florintanasa/accent-user-theme);
-* [Light/Dark cursor theme](https://extensions.gnome.org/extension/8496/lightdark-cursor-theme/), it is a Gnome extension that changes the cursor themes, based on the preferred color schema Light or Dark, source code [here](https://github.com/florintanasa/light-dark-cursor-theme);
+* [Light/Dark cursor theme](https://extensions.gnome.org/extension/8496/lightdark-cursor-theme/), it is a `Gnome™` extension that changes the cursor themes, based on the preferred `color schema`, `Light` or `Dark`, source code [here](https://github.com/florintanasa/light-dark-cursor-theme);
 * And 10 [scripts](https://github.com/florintanasa/brgvos-void/tree/main/includedir/usr/local/bin), these are called by 10 [menus](https://github.com/florintanasa/brgvos-void/tree/main/includedir/usr/local/share/applications).

-Also **BRGV-OS** have another extension [Set Notification Banner Position](https://extensions.gnome.org/extension/8495/set-notification-banner-position/), it is a Gnome extension that changes the position of the banner notification on the sreen, source code [here](https://github.com/florintanasa/set-notification-position).
+Also **BRGV-OS** have another extension [Set Notification Banner Position](https://extensions.gnome.org/extension/8495/set-notification-banner-position/), it is a `Gnome™` extension that changes the position of the banner notification on the sreen, source code [here](https://github.com/florintanasa/set-notification-position).

 ## How to build